electron/electron/docs/api/menu.md

 #### `menu.items`

-Get an array containing the menu's items.
+A MenuItem[] array containing the menu's items.

 ## Notes on macOS Application Menu